ywiyogo/CarND1-P5-VehicleDetection/writeup.md

 * Binned color feature spatial: 16
 * Color histogram bins: 16

 After run the C-Support Vector classifier, it returns 98.23% for the test accuracy.
 From this result, I changed only the color space and observing the results in order to get the best color space.
 The table below shows my experiment result with all datasets provided by Udacity (GTI and KITTI).
+The values in the SCV vector length column are generated from the `extracted_features()` function.
+The last column presents the accuracy value using 20% of the total datasets as test datasets.

 |Color|Orient|Spatial|Hist Bins|pix per cell|SVC vec.length|Accuracy|
 |--|--|--|--|--|--|--|--|